jbranchaud/reading/README.md

 *Note: I love using Pocket, especially with its Twitter integration, but it falls apart on a lot of programming and tech articles when it comes to displaying diagrams and code snippets.
-Paper also doesn't make it easy for others to see the articles I am reading.*
+Pocket also doesn't make it easy for others to see the articles I am reading.*